-Off Shoulder Dresses Off the Racks
+Off-Shoulder Dresses Off The Racks

 And now, a cursory glimpse at the popularity of the trend on social media, amplified by Bollywood’s most influential fashionistas.
-We culled out five posts of Bollywood fashion mavens Sonam Kapoor, Deepika Padukone, Alia Bhat and Deepika Padukone wearing the off shoulder dress from the stars’ Instagram feed and through hashtags.
+We culled out five posts of Bollywood fashion mavens Sonam Kapoor, Deepika Padukone, Alia Bhat, and Deepika Padukone wearing the off-shoulder dress from the stars’ Instagram feed and through hashtags.

 The collective number of Instagram likes garnered across images featuring the trend on these Bollywood style icons is 7,10,027.
 That’s an average of a whopping 1,42,005 likes per image!

-This is excluding a video that Sonam Kapoor posted in a cheery yellow Reetu Neeva off shoulder dress, that garnered 326k views on Instagram.
+This is excluding a video that Sonam Kapoor posted in a cheery yellow Reetu Neeva off-shoulder dress, that garnered 326k views on Instagram.

-On Pinterest, the cumulative number of repins that the top five off shoulder dress images have received are 29400, averaging at 5880 repins per image considered quite encouraging.
+On Pinterest, the cumulative number of repins that the top five off-shoulder dress images have received are 29400, averaging at 5880 repins per image considered quite encouraging.

-Interestingly, the off shoulder styles ruling Pinterest boards are aligned with the top ranking off shoulder dresses across global websites such as HMUK, ASOS and Zara.
-The trending styles typically come in a solid colour ( summer sorbet shades, red, black and blue seem to be the favourites) or are in denim and are knee-length.
+Interestingly, the off-shoulder styles ruling Pinterest boards are aligned with the top-ranking off-shoulder dresses across global websites such as HMUK, ASOS, and Zara.
+The trending styles typically come in a solid colour ( summer sorbet shades, red, black, and blue seem to be the favorites) or are in denim and are knee-length.

-While the hashtag generation in India is loving off shoulder dresses, despite it being not the easiest to pull off, very few brands in India are actually leveraging the adulation that the trend is getting in the digital ecosystem.
+While the hashtag generation in India is loving off-shoulder dresses, despite it being not the easiest to pull off, very few brands in India are actually leveraging the adulation that the trend is getting in the digital ecosystem.
 We observed very few emerging brands make up the handful of options focusing on the trend.

 A customer is, therefore left with very few options when looking to buy this trend, even when she has a strong purchase intention.
 A clear opportunity in our view!